merovex-press/stranded-series/docs/10-Season-One/10-Characters/ephram-biggs.md

 **Tragedy.**
 <!-- Rough out the Dark Moment Story, a short-story like _Butcher of Anderson Station_. -->
-One-paragraph summary of Bubba's personal tragedy that fuels his Fear, Lie, Wound, Flaw and Desire.
+One-paragraph summary of Ephram's personal tragedy that fuels his Fear, Lie, Wound, Flaw and Desire.